本文へスキップします。

 Amid changes in the nature of our business and the external environment, we expect our employees to think about the careers they aspire to and the actions they need to take to achieve them.
 TOKYO KEIKI provides career training for employees four years after they join as new graduates and each time they are promoted.
 Opportunities are also provided for employees to meet with their supervisors every six months to discuss their future careers.
 In addition, the company offers self-development programs such as correspondence courses and external webinars.

 There is also an internal recruitment system in place whereby departments advertise job openings, employees voluntarily apply for positions, and transfers are arranged through a matching process.
-Seven of these were concluded in fiscal 2021 and three in fiscal 2022.

 Encouraging the acquisition of qualifications for business use and to promote self-development

-As part of our efforts to cultivate independent, growth- oriented human resources, TOKYO KEIKI has established a public qualification assistance program to improve employees’ ability to perform their duties and to revitalize the company organization by promoting self-development.
+As part of our efforts to cultivate independent, growth-oriented human resources, TOKYO KEIKI has established a public qualification assistance program to improve employees’ ability to perform their duties and to revitalize the company organization by promoting self-development.

-As of March 31, 2023, 552 certifications have been accredited, and a total of 124 people were newly certified in fiscal 2022.
+As of March 31, 2024, 569 certifications have been accredited, and a total of 155 people were newly certified in fiscal 2023.

 We expect that in the future, the knowledge and skills required of our employees will become more diverse, so from fiscal 2022, we have expanded our qualifications in data science fields such as statistical processing in order to “promote DX” as stated in the TOKYO KEIKI Vision 2030.
 We will continue to promote support for employees to acquire public qualifications so that they can develop their skills independently.